Best budget telescopes in 2023: cost-effective telescopes for stargazers

 There’s nothing groundbreaking about the night sky views with this telescope but you will be able to see detail on the Moon and see the rings of Saturn.
 It's a great 'grab and go' scope that doesn't require any complex setup.
 Something you can take to the park for birdwatching or leave on the windowsill for nature or plane spotting.

 To do any serious scoping, you will need to replace the supplied tripod, it is far too flimsy and thus you'll see every magnified wobble which will quickly get frustrating.
 It's also pretty short, even when the legs are fully extended.
 That means lots of crouching down.
-If you're not planning on replacing it, we'd recommend taking a chair out with you so you can comfortably look through the eyepiece.
+If you're not planning on replacing it, take a chair out with you so you can comfortably look through the eyepiece.

 Magnifications (with eyepieces supplied): 35x and 175x